 The standard SMS campaign consists of two main components: a short code –simply, a phone number – and a keyword that will trigger a campaign promoted via a call-to-action communication.

-The call-to-action is the most critical component of any SMS campaign.
+The call-to-action is the most critical component of any SMS marketing campaign.
 It is important to present the message in a way that customers can recognize and respond to quickly.
 Best practices suggest that the selected keyword should be the focal point of the call-to-action and everything else involved should revolve around that.

 Typically, the audience segments that do interact with your SMS campaigns are more likely to be your more dedicated customers.
-Granted, to involve your audience in SMS campaigns, like email, requires some opt-in functionality.
+Granted, to involve your audience in SMS marketing campaigns, like email, requires some opt-in functionality.
 Usually, you can handle this feature in one of two ways:

 - Having the customer text the short code with the keyword, subscribing them to your campaign;